AdobeDocs/cc-everywhere/src/pages/guides/tutorials/getting-started.md

 ![](../images/quickstart_complete.png)

-The list of domains can be edited anytime—refer to the [Quickstart](../quickstart/index.md#step-1-get-an-api-key) guide for more information—although the API key cannot be modified.
+The list of domains can be edited anytime, as well as the project name—refer to the [Quickstart](../quickstart/index.md#step-1-get-an-api-key) guide for more information—although the API key cannot be modified.
 Please keep it safe and away from prying eyes!

 ## Running the sample project